Arvid Lindblad: 2024: Rise to prominence in F3

-Formula Regional Middle East

 In the pre-season of 2024, Lindblad signed with Mumbai Falcons to participate in the first three rounds of the Formula Regional Middle East Championship.
 He impressed in the opening round in Yas Marina by winning the second race from reverse pole.
 Although he only scored three more points in the remaining two rounds, his performances placed him thirteenth overall in the standings.

-FIA Formula 3

 Lindblad (pictured at Barcelona) progressed to FIA Formula 3 in with Prema.

 In October 2023, Lindblad signed to race with Prema Racing in the FIA Formula 3 Championship for 2024, partnering single-seater champions Gabriele Minì and Dino Beganovic.
 Qualifying ninth in Bahrain, Lindblad got off to a great start by winning the sprint race, where he managed his tyres early on before dispatching his rivals in the closing laps and crossing the line five seconds ahead.
 In the feature race, Lindblad finished in a solid eighth place.
 He qualified seventh in Melbourne, and put up another overtaking masterclass in the sprint race, enabling him to score a second place podium; he overtook Christian Mansell and Laurens van Hoepen but was held at bay by eventual winner Martinius Stenshorne following a safety car restart.
-Despite moving up to the top 5 in the first half of the race, he struggled with tyres and slipped back to eleventh at the flag.
+Despite moving up to the top-five in the first half of the race, he struggled with tyres and slipped back to eleventh at the flag.
 Lindblad continued to pick up points in Imola where he finished the races in eighth and seventh having qualified fourth.
 Lindblad's first retirement came in the Monaco sprint race, after he was involved in a multi-car collision on the opening lap.
 The next day however, he secured his best feature race result up to that point with fourth place.
 Lindblad secured a best qualifying result in Barcelona with a front row start.
 After finishing ninth in the sprint race, Lindblad overtook polesitter Mansell on lap 4 of the feature race and dominated from there onwards, becoming the youngest feature race winner in FIA F3 history.
 His good qualifying continued into Austria where he secured another front row.
 He retired from the sprint race due to a puncture sustained in a battle with Sami Meguetounif whilst fighting just outside the points.
 Lindblad also suffered contact from Alex Dunne which caused him to drop to seventh place.